happyclam/tictactoe_ruby/README.md

 tictactoe_ruby
 ==============
-Tic Tac Toe game in Ruby as sample for min-max algorithm & alpha-beta method
+Tic Tac Toe game in Ruby as sample for using machine learning

+Ex.
+ruby play.rb